 - sit a separate scenario test for each role if they successfully pass the first online qualifying test

-There are 120 vacancies to sit as a Fee-paid Judge of the First-tier Tribunal and 50 vacancies to sit in the Employment Tribunal.
+120 vacancies to sit as a Fee-paid Judge of the First-tier Tribunal and 50 vacancies to sit in the Employment Tribunal.
 The roles are across England and Wales.
 There are up to 3 posts requiring Welsh Language in the Employment Tribunal.
 Welsh speakers are welcome but are not essential for Social Entitlement Chamber.

 There are 150 vacancies to sit as a Deputy District Judge hearing civil cases.
 Roles are across England and Wales.
 Welsh language, including reading and writing, is essential for up to 3 posts that are expected to be located in Wales.